hupfdule/re-search/README.md

   at the beginning of the search string in the commandline.
 This makes it easier to spot the search string and to predict the behavior of executing readline functions from that position.

+- Allow negative searches.
+Only entries that _do not_ contain the search string will be found then.
+This is especially handy with subsearches by filtering out unwanted results.